How to Work Out During Each Stage of Your Cycle (and Why It Matters)

-"It’s really controversial, because people are tied to their routines and want to do CrossFit every day," says Alisa Vitti, author of WomanCode and creator of an online system of the same name that helps women feel better by tuning in to daily hormonal changes happening in their bodies.
-"You actually need to create a workout regime that’s sensitive to the neurohormonal shifts that are happening weekly."
+"It’s really controversial, because people are tied to their routines and want to do CrossFit every day," says Alisa Vitti, the founder of FloLiving, an online health resource that helps women feel seriously better by tuning in the hormonal happenings in their bodies.
+"You actually need to create a workout regimen that’s sensitive to the neurohormonal shifts that are happening weekly."

 You may have low energy right after your period ends, but within a couple of days, your body will start producing more estrogen as it moves towards ovulation.
 "Estrogen is a hormone that makes us feel energized," Vitti explains.
 You won't be at full energy, but you'll have a lot, so she suggests hitting cardio-heavy group fitness classes, especially ones you haven't tried before.
-(Aquacycling or Aerial Silks, anyone?)
+"Do something that feels fun and interesting," Vitti says.
 Anything novel works.
 "You have more new neural pathways being created during this phase, and they're more easily connected, so you're more likely to stick to a new exercise plan," too, she says.
-"By week 3 of your cycle, you won’t want to go anywhere you haven't been before."
+"By week three of your cycle, you won’t want to go anywhere you haven't been before."

 The workout: High Intensity Interval Training, boot camps, plyometrics

 "This is where we have a sharp rise in hormones, including a dramatic increase in estrogen and a nice surge of testosterone," Vitti says.
 So, this is your time to really go for it.
 You want hard-core, high-impact, kick-your-ass fitness sessions that will push you to your limits.
-"If there were ever a good time to do Shaun T’s Insanity program, this is it," she says.
+"Go for a run or stream a HIIT video where you're going through burpees, squats, lunges, and jumping jacks."

-The workout: Megaformer sessions, barre classes, weight training
+The workout: Megaformer Pilates, barre classes, weight training

 The workout: Walking, yoga

-Estrogen and progesterone drop off sharply, leaving you with less energy.
+"As you move toward the premenstrual and menstrual days, it's all about flexibility," Vitti says.
+That's because estrogen and progesterone drop off sharply, leaving you with less energy.
 "This is an intense process for the body," Vitti says, and you're likely to feel tired.
 Respect it.
-Take a walk (to the subway) or head to a gentle or restorative yoga class.
-It's not the time for a 90-minute master class.
+Take a walk (to the subway) or stream a gentle, restorative yoga class.
+(Not, she notes, an intense hot yoga class.)
+"This is the time to enjoy being in your body, to stretch your hip flexors and hamstrings, and unlock your spine from being in the seated position.
+Make that your intention."